- What causes infertility?

 Most couples have very high success with Day 3 embryo transfer, as well.
 We treat patients as individuals and try to determine the best means and type of embryo transfer for them.

-The cost of treatment is handled depending on the health insurance of the individual or couple seen in the Reproductive Medicine Center.
+The cost of treatment is handled depending on the health insurance of the individual or couple seen in the Reproductive Medicine Center, an off-campus department of Froedtert Hospital.
+(As an off-campus hospital department of Froedtert Hospital, patients will be billed accordingly.)
 In cases where health insurance does not cover the cost of fertility treatments, the individual or couple is asked to pay for treatment in advance.
 The clinic accepts personal checks and most major credit cards.
 As a general rule, the estimated cost of treatments is paid before any therapy begins.
 Graduated payments, as a rule, are not accepted.

 It is the responsibility of the individual or couple to check with their health insurance provider to see if a referral is needed and to obtain the referral before an appointment.
 If there are questions about the need for a referral, it is important to contact the insurance provider first.
 Because of the wide variety of insurance plans, our staff may not always be able to identify each case in which a referral is needed.